 Our Audit Committee's policy is to pre-approve all audit and permissible non-audit services provided by our independent registered public accounting firm.
 These services may include audit services, audit-related services, tax services and other services.
 Pre-approval is generally provided for up to one year and any pre-approval is detailed as to the particular service or category of services and is generally subject to a specific budget.
 Our independent registered public accounting firm and management are required to periodically report to our Audit Committee regarding the extent of services provided by our independent registered public accounting firm in accordance with this pre-approval, and the fees for the services performed to date.
 Our Audit Committee may also pre-approve particular services on a case-by-case basis.
-All of the services described above with respect to Audit Fees, Audit-Related Fees and Tax Fees for fiscal 2016 and 2015 were pre-approved by our Audit Committee pursuant to its pre-approval policy.
+All of the services described above with respect to Audit Fees and Audit-Related Fees for fiscal years 2018 and 2017 were pre-approved by our Audit Committee.

-APPROVAL OF AN AMENDMENT AND RESTATEMENT OF THE COMPANY'S 2012 EQUITY INCENTIVE PLAN TO INCREASE THE NUMBER OF SHARES RESERVED FOR ISSUANCE UNDER THE 2012 EQUITY INCENTIVE PLAN BY 6,000,000 SHARES
+APPROVAL OF AN AMENDMENT AND RESTATEMENT OF THE COMPANY'S 2012 EQUITY INCENTIVE PLAN TO INCREASE THE NUMBER OF SHARES RESERVED FOR ISSUANCE UNDER THE 2012 EQUITY INCENTIVE PLAN BY 2,000,000 SHARES